Hierarchical fragmentation of regular islands in a discontinuous nontwist map: The model

 The Hamiltonian function of a quasi-integrable, autonomous system with two degrees of freedom can be written, in terms of action-angle variables $(\mathbf{y},\mathbf{x}) \equiv (y_1,y_2,x_1,x_2)$, as~\cite{lichtenberg2013regular}

 where $H_0$ is an integrable Hamiltonian, $H_1$ represents a perturbation, and $\varepsilon$ controls the perturbation strength.
 The trajectories generated by Eq.~\eqref{eq:Hamiltonian} evolve in a four-dimensional phase space.
 Since the system is autonomous and, assuming a kinetic energy quadratic in the velocities, the Hamiltonian coincides with the total mechanical energy, $H=T+V\equiv E$, which is conserved, $\dif{H}/\dif t=\partial H/\partial t=0$.
 Energy conservation reduces the effective dimensionality by one: one variable (e.g., $y_2$) can be expressed in terms of the remaining three and the fixed energy $E$, so that trajectories with energy $E$ are confined to a three-dimensional energy surface embedded in the four-dimensional phase space.
 A further reduction is obtained by introducing a suitable Poincaré surface of section (PSS).
-Choosing the section defined by $x_2=\mathrm{const}$ and projecting onto the $(x_1,y_1)$ plane yields a two-dimensional map $\mathcal{M}:\mathbb{T}\times\mathbb{R}\to\mathbb{T}\times\mathbb{R}$, where $\mathbb{T} = \mathbb{R}/\mathbb{Z}$, of the form~\cite{lichtenberg2013regular}
+For a broad class of quasi-integrable Hamiltonian systems, choosing the section defined by $x_2=\mathrm{const}$ and projecting onto the $(x_1,y_1)$ plane yields a two-dimensional map $\mathcal{M}:\mathbb{T}\times\mathbb{R}\to\mathbb{T}\times\mathbb{R}$, where $\mathbb{T} = \mathbb{R}/\mathbb{Z}$, of the form~\cite{lichtenberg2013regular}

 where $f$ and $g$ are periodic functions of their arguments (with period $2\pi$, where $\mathbb{T} = \mathbb{R}/(2\pi\mathbb{Z})$ or $1$, where $\mathbb{T} = \mathbb{R}/\mathbb{Z}$), and $\Omega(y)$ is the rotation number.
 The derivative $\dif\Omega/\dif y$ defines the shear of the map.
 Equation~\eqref{eq:generalmapping} relates successive intersections of a trajectory with the PSS.
 The map is area preserving provided that $f$ and $g$ satisfy